Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 <img src="https://img.logo.dev/stripe.com?token=YOUR_PUBLIC_TOKEN&size=128" alt="Stripe logo" />

-If you are migrating from Clearbit-style URLs, that is part of the appeal.
+If you are moving off Clearbit-style URLs, that is part of the appeal.

 Brandfetch